 - If you're not a big fan of nuts, you can absolutely leave out the pecans on top of the cake.
 You can also use chopped walnuts or oatmeal as a crunchy element on top of a dump cake.
 If using oatmeal, sprinkle ½ cup on top and lightly mix dry oatmeal and cake mix with your fingers.

 - Can't find crushed pineapple?
 No problem.
-Use 40oz pineapple tidbits packed in heavy syrup or mixed with 1 cup of brown sugar.
+Use 40oz pineapple tidbits packed in heavy syrup, or packed in juice (mixed with 1 cup of brown sugar).

 - Add a jar of maraschino cherries to the pineapple to make a pineapple upside-down cake variety of dump cake!